OpenResearchCommunicationSystem/Proof_Of_Concept-BlockChain-DevList-Tools/README.md

 Flow Analysis starts with a target address and asks: where does money come from, and where does it go?
 But instead of pulling every transaction and rendering a link chart, it asks the analyst to define the question first.

-**Filtered, directed pulls.** The analyst sets direction (income or expense), depth (how many hops), and minimum percentage (ignore anything below this threshold).
+**Filtered, directed pulls.** The analyst sets direction (income or expense), depth (how many hops, not operational in demo), and minimum percentage (ignore anything below this threshold).
 On a live API, this translates to a bounded query — a fraction of the calls that a full address pull would require.

 **Counterparty breakdown.** Results appear as a table showing each counterparty's share of total flow.
 Not a hairball graph with a thousand nodes.
 A ranked list that an analyst can read in seconds.